liangchaojiang/OpenGlesLearn/README.md

 # OpenGlesLearn
 OpenGlDemo4Android
-The demo indicate how to use opengles20 on Android use java code.
+The demo indicate how to use opengles20 on Android with java code.